Myles Straw Preview, Player Props: Guardians vs. Dodgers

 Myles Straw At The Plate

-- Straw is batting .238 with 15 doubles, three triples, a home run and 36 walks.
+- Straw has 15 doubles, three triples, a home run and 36 walks while hitting .241.

-- In 32.8% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (6.0%).
+- In 39 of 117 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.